What are my responsibilities as a tenant?

 How do I end my tenancy?

-If you intend leaving your home permanently you must give us at least 4 weeks’ notice in writing of your wish to end the tenancy.
+If you intend leaving your home permanently you must give us at least 4 weeks’ by completing our notice to quit form.

 Do I have the right to buy my home?